If you’re deciding where to stay in Mexico City for a monthly furnished stay, the best neighborhood isn’t always the most popular tourist destination.

 | Call-heavy remote worker | Narvarte | Quieter residential baseline and less nightlife pressure |

-| First month in CDMX | Roma Norte | Easier daily orientation and more services within a short walk |
+| First month in CDMX | Roma Norte | Easier daily orientation and more services within walking distance |

 | Medical rotation or hospital-adjacent stay | Narvarte | Better access to Parque Delta, Centro Medico, and the hospital corridor |